-Estimated reading time: 5 mins
+Estimated reading time: 4 mins

 It is always a painful process to admit that you need help.
 Even if that help only comes in the form of needing to leave work early.
 You know you can’t just disappear out the door, but you hate to face your boss, look them in the eye, and tell them you have to go.
 However there are a few tips that can help to make the process easier:

 If you can, try to give your boss advanced notice.
 If you have a doctor’s appointment that has to be done at a certain time you know about that ahead of time.
 Send your boss an email and let them know you will have to leave the office early that day.
 Even if you just found out you are going to have to leave early tell your boss as soon as possible.
 By giving them notice, even if it is just a few hours, you can help them to schedule work for others and make up for your absence.

 Because is a powerful word.
 It implies there is more to your leaving early than boredom or slacking off.
 If you do not explain to your boss why you are leaving they will usually jump to the worst conclusion.
 You are shopping for another job.
 You are slacking off.
 You just don’t feel like working anymore.
 However if you give them a reason then they feel comforted.
 Things like doctor’s appointments or family emergencies are inevitable.
 An understanding boss will have no issue with an occasional request to leave early.
 If you have an ongoing issue in your life than share that too.
 Maybe your boss is willing to work with your hours or workload to accommodate you until it can be resolved.
 You never know unless you communicate.

 If you have to leave early one day than you can volunteer to make it up.
-You can come in early, stay late another day, or work from home.
+You can come in early, stay late another day, or work from home (especially in a post-COVID environment.)
 There are many ways that you can make up for time off from work.
 Talk to your boss about ways that you can help out for any issues your absence causes.

 If you are leaving early all the time you have a bigger problem on your hands.
 Like I said, if you are having to deal with an ongoing issue communicate that with your boss.
 People do not know what is going on in your life if you do not tell them.
 You do not have to tell everything, but even a general outline will help them to be more understanding.
 However making a habit of leaving early without good reason is a good way to get fired.
 If the hours do not work for you, talk about changing them up.
 Otherwise stay at work!

 Asking your boss to leave work early does not have to be a big deal.
 Stay calm and figure out exactly what you want to say before you go in their office.
 Make sure you catch them at a good time if possible, not when they are on the phone or very busy.
 You can even schedule an appointment to talk with them if necessary.
 If email is okay for your boss it can be a great way to make sure you communicate clearly and without misunderstandings.
 Even if you talk to your boss face to face send a backup email confirming what was said.
 An email gives you both a record of the request and helps keep everything on the up and up.
 Emergencies happen to everyone.
 Stay calm and be confident and you will make it through.